 Lauded by the Austin Chronicle as “a rising star in the opera world” and praised by Opera News for his “keen eye for detail and character insight” for which “the result was a seamless, gripping flow,” director Eric Einhorn leads two new productions for his company, On Site Opera, in the 2019-20 season: The Turn of the Screw and Das Barbecu as well as a revival of his critically-acclaimed production of Amahl and the Night Visitors.
 He also directs a new adaptation of Così fan tutte in his return to the Glimmerglass Festival and stages Simon Boccanegra for the Metropolitan Opera.
 Future engagements include his return to Wolf Trap Opera in partnership with Urban Arias as well as the Caramoor International Music Festival.
-Last season he returned to the Pacific Symphony for a new production of Madama Butterfly and Lyric Unlimited at the Lyric Opera of Chicago for Musto’s Rhoda and the Fossil Hunt in the 2018-19 season.
-For his company, On Site Opera, he leads the world premiere of Wiancko and Brevoort’s Tale of the Genji at the Metropolitan Museum of Art and Amahl and the Night Visitors.
+Last season he returned to the Pacific Symphony for a new production of Madama Butterfly and Lyric Unlimited at the Lyric Opera of Chicago for Musto’s Rhoda and the Fossil Hunt.
+For On Site Opera, he led the world premiere of Wiancko and Brevoort’s Tale of the Genji at the Metropolitan Museum of Art and Amahl and the Night Visitors.
 He also made his debut with Chautauqua Opera directing Figaro 90210! and returned to the Metropolitan Opera for productions of Muhly’s Marnie, Mephistofele, and La clemenza di Tito.